-As Chicago North Shore Moms, part of The Local Moms Network, celebrates its one year anniversary, we spoke with the woman behind it, Ellie Ander, about her personal breast cancer story.
+As Chicago North Shore Moms, part of The Local Moms Network, celebrates its three year anniversary, we spoke with one of the women behind it, Ellie Ander, about her personal breast cancer story.
 Just in time for Breast Cancer Awareness Month, Ellie, a mom of three, shares how her family history prompted her to be tested for the BRCA gene—and how that changed her life.

 Thank you so much for sharing this personal story.
 Can you please start by telling me a bit about how breast cancer has touched your family?

 My mom passed away when I was 12, at 39 years old.
 She was first diagnosed with breast cancer at the age of 34.
 At the time, they didn’t know as much about hereditary breast cancer, so they didn’t link it to that.
 She underwent chemo when she was first diagnosed.
 We thought she beat it but it came back with a vengeance five years later.
 By the time they found it, it had metastasized and it was unfortunately too late.
 Again, I was 12 and my sister was 5 at the time.
 My dad eventually started attending grief groups to handle his grief and connect with other widowers.
 That is when he met his current wife who had lost her husband to lung cancer.
 They married when I was 18 and I gained 3 stepbrothers.

 And how did you decide to get tested?